shanshanyang/whack-a-mole/README.md

 # whack-a-mole

-source code in js/
+- source code in js/
-babel transpiled code in lib/
+- babel compiled code in lib/